c14kevincardenas/cs5500/p1/README.txt

 Kevin Cardenas, James Turner and Noah Rodgers

 1. Build and Run
-	In order to build and run our program, please save all our files into one folder, navigate to your terminal and run the command `make linkedlist`.
+	In order to build and run our program, please save all our files into one folde.
+Open your terminal and navigate to where you saved our folder, and run the command `make linkedlist`.

 2. Pieces of the Assignment
 	In total, there are 4 files: Makefile, list_test.c, list.c, and list.h.
 The Makefile contains a script to compile our C files.
 The list.h file is a header file containing all of the functions.
 The list.c file contains the code for the functions outlined in list.h.
 Finally, list_test.c tests all of the functions writted in list.c.